ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/block_server.rst

 ::

     Command: caget -S %MYPVPREFIX%CS:BLOCKSERVER:CONFIGS
-    Returns a list of the available configurations as compressed then hexed JSON (CHAR waveform)
+    Returns a list of the available configurations, including descriptions and the pv associated with the configuration, as compressed then hexed JSON (CHAR waveform)
+	Example JSON (dehexed and decompressed):
+		'[{"name": "Test Config", "description": "A test configuration", "pv": "TEST_CONFIG"}
+		  {"name": "Another Config", "description": "To test again", "pv": "ANOTHER_CONFIG"}
+		  {"name": "TeSt CoNfIg", "description": "This config has the same name", "pv": "TEST_CONFIG1"}]'

 **BLOCKSERVER:COMPS**

 ::

     Command: caget -S %MYPVPREFIX%CS:BLOCKSERVER:COMPS
-    Returns a list of the components available as compressed then hexed JSON (CHAR waveform)
+    Returns a list of the components available, including descriptions and the pv associated with the configuration, as compressed then hexed JSON (CHAR waveform)
+		'[{"name": "Test Subconfig", "description": "A test component", "pv": "TEST_SUBCONFIG"}
+		  {"name": "Another Subconfig", "description": "To test again", "pv": "ANOTHER_SUBCONFIG"}
+		  {"name": "TeSt SuBCoNfIg", "description": "This component has the same name", "pv": "TEST_SUBCONFIG1"}]'

 **BLOCKSERVER:CONFIG_COMPS**